gsraj0301/Desktop--based-Inventory-Management-System/README.txt

 If you want to try the software directly without setting it up.
 [Click here to download the .exe file] https://drive.google.com/file/d/1X3rxCd2WKtzyBBFzWjiONMEYtt1Rsyiz/view?usp=drive_link [Click here to download the expalantion video] https://drive.google.com/file/d/1Ae7cWoL9OJpyxHIZcFoGbPbSFqTPeERh/view?usp=drive_link
+Sorry for the video editing I am not a good editor keep the volume low while watching the video.
+Thank you